 The Lorissa Mc Comas Saga : An Unfit Parent or a Victim of Conservative Justice?

-I originally was to have this piece published in Baltimore Flavor magazine last month , but the editor, Bill George, kept putting it on the back burner.
+This article was to be featured in Baltimore Flavor magazine last month , but the publisher, Bill George, kept putting it on the back burner.
 He probably was of the mind that the magazines target audience was more prone to reading lighter fare such as roller blading, extreme skate boarding and fluffy interviews with up and coming actresses.
 Unfortunately Bill,who possesses a press agents mentality, is not one to delve into controversial subjects.
 But this is a story that must be told because it deals with a double sided issue: should a woman because she works in the adult entertainment industry be declared an unfit parent by the court system?

 There are several paradox's to the life and career of Lorissa Mc Comas.
 She claims to have never done pornography, yet several of her videos have been labeled as softcore porn.
 Just check out her film credits on the IMDb.
 You'll find her adult film work interspersed with legitimate films and tv commercials.
 A Google search reveals Lorissa's name on several porn web sites.
 Upon investigating these websites,there are pictures of Lorissa touching herself in a provocative manner.But when I presented this information to her during an interview, she steadfastly maintained that this was not pornography.
 In her words," There is no insertion,no penetration, no real sex act committed.
 I've never have done sex with a man on tape.Yes, I've done softcore.
 But I'm not hardcore pornography and I don't do live hardcore pornography from my home."
 From Lorissa's perspective, she merely works in the adult entertainment industry.
 But one nagging question that persistently keeps cropping up is: isn't the adult entertainment industry and pornography pretty much one in the same?